SJTU-HPC/docs.hpc.sjtu.edu.cn/CONTRIBUTING.md

 ## Slurm options

 * Show both long and short option when introducing an option in text
-* Use the short version (where possible) in scripts
+* Use the long version (where possible) in scripts